Geddy LeeVocals, bass, keyboards1968-2018

 Geddy Lee is a connoisseur and collector of classic wines.
 When Classic Rock magazine asked him which wines his bandmates would be, he replied: "Alex Lifeson would be a Zinfandel, overripe and alcoholic.
 And Neil Peart's a claret – one that needs aging, softening up around the edges."

 Both of Geddy Lee's parents were Jewish Holocaust survivors.
 First imprisoned at Auschwitz when they were 13 years old, they were separated to Bergen-Belsen and Dachau.
 When the war ended four years later and the Allies liberated the camps, Geddy's father set out in search of his mother and found her at a displaced persons camp.
-They married there and eventually emigrated to Canada.
+They married there and eventually immigrated to Canada.